 The Shadow Configuration menu allows BIOS extension ROMs to be copied to SDRAM in upper memory regions to reduce access times.
 Execution directly from ROM is significantly slower than executing from SDRAM.
 The region from C000-C7FF is usually reserved for the video BIOS extension in a PC compatible system, shadowing is enabled to optimize the video BIOS functions.
-The region from E000-FFFF contains the embedded BIOS code in the TS-5700.
+The region from E000-FFFF contains the embedded BIOS code in the TS-5600.
 This region is shadowed to optimize BIOS code execution and to allow reprogramming of the BIOS while the BIOS is executing out of SDRAM.
 Other regions can be shadowed as required by specific applications.

-20 Feedback and Updates to the Manual
+21 Feedback and Updates to the Manual

-To help our customers make the most of our products, we are continually making additional and updated resources available on the Technologic Systems web site (www.embeddedARM.com).
+To help our customers make the most of our products, we are continually making additional and updated resources available on the Technologic Systems web site (www.embeddedx86.com).
 These include manuals, application notes, programming examples, and updated software and firmware.
 Check in periodically to see what's new!

 When we are prioritizing work on these updated resources, feedback from customers (and prospective customers) is the number one influence.
-If you have questions, comments, or concerns about your TS-5700 Embedded PC, please let us know.
+If you have questions, comments, or concerns about your TS-5600 Embedded PC, please let us know.
+Details for contacting us are listed in the front of this manual.